Ingrown Toenails, the Symptoms, Causes and Treatment

 There are many treatment methods that claim to be a cure for ingrown toenails, including cider vinegar and dental floss, certainly quack remedies with no scientific basis.
 Also, your local pharmacist will have a mind-boggling array of products, all of which will claim to be the best cure for your ailment.
 A person without the professional knowledge has no way know of knowing which product is ideal for them, and is very likely to waste money trying different products in their search for the correct remedy.

-The only sure way to have your condition properly diagnosed and treated is to consult your local professional podiatrist.
+The only sure way to have your condition properly diagnosed and treated is to consult your local FHP.
 Your practitioner can assess the severity of your condition and administer the appropriate treatment, saving recovery time, and very likely money.
 Treatment is usually straight forward and quick with little or no side effects when conducted in-clinic by a professional practitioner.

 In-clinic treatment will usually take the form of an onychectomy, or ablation.
-This procedure will see the area around the toenail numbed, the podiatrist will then remove an adequate amount of the offending nail.
+This procedure will see the area around the toenail numbed, the FHP will then remove an adequate amount of the offending nail.
 If there is a significant amount of ingrowth, there may be a small amount of bleeding, in which case the area will then be appropriately dressed.
-Although rare, in cases of extreme, or relentlessly repetitive ingrowing, your podiatrist may recommend the complete removal of the offending nail.
+Although rare, in cases of extreme, or relentlessly repetitive ingrowing, your FHP may recommend the complete removal of the offending nail.

 Preventing the Scourge of Ingrowing Toenails